 Summary

-Bill has been regularly recognized by Best Lawyers in America® in multiple categories and has been named a Fellow of the American Bar Foundation, the Indiana Bar Foundation, Litigation Counsel of America, and The Trial Lawyer Honorary Society.
-He has served on multiple committees for the American Bar Association, DRI, and Sedona Conference.
-He has also received the highest professional rating for general ethical standards and legal ability from Martindale Hubbell.
+Bill has been recognized in multiple categories of Best Lawyers in America® and named a Fellow of prestigious organizations such as the American Bar Foundation, Indiana Bar Foundation, and Litigation Counsel of America.
+He has also received the highest professional rating from Martindale Hubbell for ethical standards and legal ability.

 Awards